 Victims need to have options and be supported to make safe changes for themselves and their children.
 Resources and support they will need to leave safely include: money, housing, help with moving, transport, ongoing protection, legal support to protect them and the children, and emotional support.
 If a victim is not sure that these are available, this may also prevent them from leaving.

-Recent studies in England and in North East Lincs showed that when victims were asked about why they didnt leave, an overwhelming number of them said “no-one ever asked me”
+Recent studies in England and in North East Lincs showed that when victims were asked about why they didn’t leave, an overwhelming number of them said “no-one ever asked me”

-Who is responsible for the violence?
+Who is responsible for the abuse?

 The victim is never responsible for the abuser’s behaviour.

 ‘Blaming the victim’ is something that abusers will often do to make excuses for their behaviour.
 This is part of the pattern and is in itself abusive.
 Sometimes abusers manage to convince their victims that they are to blame for the abuser’s behaviour.
 Blaming their behaviour on someone else, the relationship, their childhood, their ill health, or their alcohol or drug addiction is an abuser’s way of avoiding personal responsibility for their behaviour.
 For more information about perpetrators, you can visit Respect which is a national organisation that offers lots more information: www.respect.uk.net